sunnyhellious/pow-miner-gpu-improved/README.md

+## This is an official custom miner for TON
+* As base legacy code is used, which is currently works on all GPUs
+* Added some cool OpenCL optimizations and now we have ~1.6x boost on AMD cards and ~1.9x on NVidia cards
+* And works on all platforms

 ## "Soft" Pull Request rules

 * Thou shall not merge your own PRs, at least one person should review the PR and merge it (4-eyes rule)